Driving glove: History

 The driving glove made its appearance during the 1890s.
 Steering wheels at the time were generally made from uncovered metal or wood.
 Internal heating in cars was not available since all cars were convertibles, and an uncovered metal steering wheel would be cold on the hands during winter and potentially slick with sweat in summer.
 For wooden steering wheels, gloves could protect the driver's hands from splinters.

 The used gloves looked like gauntlet gloves and were usually lined, meaning they had an inner layer of wool, fur, or lambskin.
-It was not that important in the early days to have great sensitivity and contact with the steering wheel, but rather a firm grip to drive in a straight line due to the lack of power steering.
+It was not as important in the early days to have great sensitivity and contact with the steering wheel, but rather a firm grip to drive in a straight line due to the lack of power steering.

 Early racing cars used steering wheels taken directly from road cars.
 These wheels were normally made from wood, necessitating the use and development of driving gloves.
 Racing driving gloves have developed over time, from Silver Arrows through to Grand Prix and modern gloves.